DamienL47/app-sportsee/README.md

+# APP Sportsee

+To start the project please first install the API by following the readme: https://github.com/DamienL47/P12-front-end-dashboard

+Then run the npm start command from the App sportsee folder on port 3001, the API being launched on port 3000.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).